Julie-Montague/Zindi-Maize-Price-Prediction-Challenge/README.md

 ![Feature importance for H=1 and H=2](feature_importance.png)

 *Note:* Importance scores are **model-specific**.
 CatBoost importance reflects tree-based split/impact importance, while the MLP panel reflects a different importance proxy (in this case, permutation importance).
-Therefore, the rankings are most reliable **within each horizon/model** rather than as a direct numerical comparison across the two panels.
+Therefore, the rankings are most reliable **within each horizon/model** rather than as a direct numerical comparison across the two models.

 ## Submission file (template)